SFLazarus/Reinforcement-Model/README.md

 # Reinforcement-Model
-Build a Q-learning model to solve a maze collecting treasure and reaching goal state in minimum steps avoiding obstacles
+Built a Q-learning model to solve a maze while collecting treasure and reaching goal state in minimum steps avoiding obstacles